ghuyphan/n5-handbook/README.md

 \</p\>
 \<h1 align="center"\>Japanese Language Handbook\</h1\>

 > An interactive, multi-level web application to help you study Japanese.
-Start with the built-in **JLPT N5 & N4** material or **import your own custom study levels**.
+Start with the built-in **JLPT N5 and N4** material or **import your own custom study levels**.
 Features comprehensive study materials, progress tracking, a bilingual interface, and an integrated dictionary search.

 -----